fluiddot/react-native-unity-view/README.md

 Example:

-1. Add a message handle method in `MonoBehaviour`.
+1. Add a listener in a component:

 ```
 public class MyComponent : MonoBehaviour {